kaustubhya/Web-Frontend/javascript/notes/js.md

 JS was an `interpreted language` earlier.
 After the V8 engine, it became a `mixture of interpreted and compiled language`.

+### The purpose of creating JS was originally for netscape browser and to create dynamic content for the websites.

 ---

-Introduction to JavaScript | The Complete JavaScript Course | Ep.02
+# Introduction to JavaScript | The Complete JavaScript Course | Ep.02

 JavaScript console is called REPL (Read Eval (Evaluate) Print Loop)

 In basically means read our code, evaluate it (calculate it), print it and then loop back to the original position (starting position).

-In JS, the BODMAS rule is not applied (here \* and / are given equal importance and whichever comes first is given more importance).
+In JS, the BODMAS rule is not applied (here `*` and `/` are given equal importance and whichever comes first is given more importance).

 Same with + and -